Mdsha04/Student-Managment/README.md

-#change dependencies according to you app versions
+#change dependencies according to your app versions